nikea1/React-Hangman/README.md

 **Version 1.0.0**

-Remaking a Hangman I made six years ago in react bootcamp in order to practice using Reactjs.
+Remaking a Hangman app I made six years ago for Full Stack Development bootcamp in order to practice using Reactjs.

 Repository of the older version of app: https://github.com/nikea1/week-3-game